NASA-PDS/naif-pds4-bundler/docs/source/43_using_npb.rst

        by setting ``-f, --faucet`` to ``clear``.

   * Generate the Kernel List object.
-     * If a plan file is provided it is processed otherwise a plan is generated from the kernels directory.
+     * If a plan file is provided it is processed; otherwise a plan is generated from the kernels directory.
      * The pipeline can be stopped after generating or reading the release plan by setting ``-f, --faucet`` to ``plan``.